tottinge/quizzer/README.md

 Don't look at it as a finished product, but a starting point for doing fun stuff.
 * We've added W3.CSS and some HTML5, probably more than we originally intended.
-* We made a heroku app out of this, with github actions for CI
+* We made a heroku app out of this, with GitHub actions for CI
 * We started using type hints to enable better IDE support.
 * We've added TinyDB and are transitioning to MongoDB in short order
 * We got interested in selenium and wrote selenium tests of some basic features.